opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 made me vividly recall my past POSIX shell trauma, which is _generally_ something to be avoided when designing software.

 How do we solve this?
-Well, if you'd read the docs properly you _utter buffoon_, you'd have noticed the [dedicated section](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting?view=powershell-7.4#using-the-argumentlist-parameter) explaining this footgun.
+Well, if you'd read the docs properly you _absolute buffoon_, you'd have noticed the [dedicated section](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting?view=powershell-7.4#using-the-argumentlist-parameter) explaining this footgun.
 Here's what you're _supposed_ to do:

 ```powershell
 Start-Process ... -ArgumentList (,$args)